chronicleworks/chronicle-examples/README.md

-If you have previously used Chronicle Examples, you can still access the [GraphQL Playground](https://github.com/graphql/graphql-playground) through your web browser at <http://127.0.0.1:9982>, however we will be deprecating support for GraphQL Playground in future releases.
+If you have previously used Chronicle Examples, you can still access the [GraphQL Playground](https://github.com/graphql/graphql-playground) through your web browser at <http://127.0.0.1:9982> but the feature is now deprecated.
+In a future release of Chronicle Examples, GraphQL Playground will no longer be available.

 Both of these GraphQL clients are persistent via cookies, so running the same browser on the same machine will remember all your queries and tab positions.